RSKELT0N/TCP-Chat-Client/README.md

 # TCP-Client application

-This is used for ```TCP-Server```, which allows a user to client connect towards the server and send messages through a GUI application.
+This is used for ```TCP-Server```, which will allow a user to connect towards the server and send messages through a GUI application.

 ## Run
 ### Compile